 How to Contact Mary

 Unfortunately, I’ve had to greatly restrict my access because I started receiving some very disturbing emails.
+There is a contact form for speaker coordinators on my speaking page.
 You can easily follow me on twitter here, or like my page on Facebook here.
-And if you want to hang out with me every week, subscribe to the re-story podcast!
+And if you want to hang out with me every week, subscribe to the restory podcast!